 That’s because your list of email contacts is a very special audience.

-For one thing, you can reach them one by one, right in their inboxes—and, if you have a good email service provider, you can send different messages to different groups of leads with ease.
+For one thing, you can reach them one by one, right in their inboxes—and, if you have a good email service provider, you can send different messages to different groups or segments of leads with ease.

 For another, you can keep in touch with that audience for as long as they’re subscribed to your list.

 That’s not at all guaranteed with social media followers.
 Social-media platforms don’t have to do anything as drastic as shutting down in order to dramatically impact how businesses can use them to reach people.
 In fact, recently Facebook Pages users saw their social reach tank when the company adjusted its algorithm to show their posts to only a minuscule percentage of their fan bases.
-Here are our top tips for surviving Facebook’s recent algorithm changes.
+Here are our top tips for surviving Facebook’s algorithm changes.

 Of course, you can still pay to broadcast your Facebook posts more widely.
 But this moment was a strong wakeup call for plenty of digital marketers out there that it’s wise to cultivate your email list in addition to any other channels you use.
-For more on how to nurture your email list, check out our Email List Building Course.

 9. Everyone’s talking about “lead generation,” but what I want is more like “sales-right-now generation.”
 Can I use landing pages for that?